JakeNel/Tidy-Data/codebook.md

 Once extracted, the folders contain various text files that contain data by Samsung on triaxial accelerometers and gyroscope readings during different common daily motion actiivities.
 The data is randomly separated into test and training groups for comparative research.
 Important labeling and README data can be found at the top of the directory.
 Test and training sub-datasets can be found in the folders "Test" and "train".
 Each of these folders contains data in "inertial signals" which consists of the raw input data, while the test and train datasets contains its summary data.
 The run_analysis() function only extracts specific summary data, and so the inertial signals will not be extracted or modified.

 ### X_test and X_train
-These datasets contain several 'untidy' summary data for each subject over  561 variables (labels for which are found in 'features').
+These datasets contain several 'untidy' summary data for each subject over  561 variables.
+See 'features' for a description of the variables and their units.

 2947 observations are in test, and 7352 observations are in train.